About the Department of Occupational Science and Occupational Therapy

 You must have completed an appropriate bachelor’s degree, or its equivalent, from a recognized university, with a minimum mid‑B average in the final year (i.e., 5 full-course equivalents [FCEs]) before being permitted to register in the MScOT program, if offered admission.

 The mid‑B average is a minimum requirement; a higher GPA, based on the last 10 FCEs completed (ORPAS refers to this as your “sub-GPA”), will be required to be competitive in the admission process.
-The average entering GPA of successful applicants, based on the last 10 FCEs completed, is expected to range from 3.70 to 3.80 on the 4.0 ORPAS scale, as calculated by ORPAS.
+The average entering sub-GPA of successful applicants, based on the last 10 FCEs completed, tends to range from 3.70 to 3.80 on the 4.0 ORPAS scale, as calculated by ORPAS.

 You must complete at least 10 FCEs (or 20 half-course equivalents) at a recognized university for your application to be considered.
 Transfer credits from the provincial college level that have not been assigned a grade by the university issuing the degree will not count toward this total.